Firewall-eng/tx-fuzz/README.md

 run spam
 ```

-To run the special flags to generate invalid transactions, use the `singleSpam` command and optionally add these flags
+To run the special flags to generate invalid transactions, use the `singleSpam` command that will send 100 transactions, and optionally add these flags
 `--invalid-gas`
 `--invalid-nonce`
 `--invalid-negative-value`
 `--invalid-gas-price-zero`
 `--invalid-signature`
 `invalid-chain-id`

 example:
 ```
 ./livefuzzer singleSpam --invalid-gas --invalid-nonce